amanryzus1/scripts/README.md

 ## Overview

-This repository contains various scripts and tools to manage and automate tasks related to Nagios, Selenium, and Kubernetes.
+This repository contains various scripts written by me for automation tasks related to Nagios, Selenium, and Kubernetes.

 ## Files